 The two houses were clearly built at the same time and are actually mirror images of each other, and not copies.

 Then there are two nicely rehabbed four-family flats converted to two condos.
-They probably date from the Early Twentieth Century are reflect the time period when the wealthy of Lafayette Square were heading to the Central West End and neighborhoods further west, and the area slipped into the working class.
+They probably date from the Early Twentieth Century and reflect the time period when the wealthy of Lafayette Square were heading to the Central West End and neighborhoods further west, and the area slipped into the working class.

 As you can see below, four doors have been replaced by two.